domalab/recyclarr-config/README.md

 ## Quality Profiles

-Both Sonarr and Radarr use three main quality profiles:
+Both Sonarr and Radarr use two main quality profiles:

-1. **Maximum**: Highest quality, preferring remux and full Blu-ray rips
-2. **Optimized**: High quality, balancing size and quality
+1. **Sonos-Optimized**: High quality 4K content and optimized for Sonos Arc
-3. **HD Only**: Focuses on 1080p content
+3. **HD Only**: Focuses on 1080p content and optimized for Sonos Arc

-Sonarr has an additional **Anime** profile for anime content.

 ## Custom Formats